• Skip to primary navigation

 What’s the bottom line?

 Always, always get a home inspection!
 Even if you agreed to waive the contingency, there is so much about the home that you won’t learn unless you hire a licensed home inspector to work with you.
-Lastly, especially if you are a first-time homebuyer, always tag along with the inspector; they will show you what they find and answer all your questions.
+Lastly, especially if you are a first-time homebuyer, always accompany the inspector; they will show you what they find and answer all your questions.

 Filed Under: Basic Home Inspection, FYI Tagged With: Home inspection